To: the shareholders and Supervisory Board of PostNL N.V.

 We note that the Company’s revenue recognition accounting policies were appropriately applied.

-Furthermore, we have assessed that the positions as per 31 December 2020 are management’s best estimate.
+Furthermore, we consider that management‘s assumptions related to the terminal due positions are within the acceptable range and the positions as per 31 December 2021 are management’s best estimate.

 In addition, we assessed that the disclosures are appropriate.

-Auditing the calculation of the recoverable amount is complex, given the significant judgement related to assumptions and data in the model used to determine whether the carrying value of the Mail investments is appropriate.
-Significant assumptions used in the model to support the recoverable amount of Mail investments are the discount rate and operating income.
+Auditing the calculation of the recoverable amount is complex, given the significant judgment related to assumptions and data in the model used to determine whether the carrying value of Investments in subsidiaries is appropriate.
+Significant assumptions used in the model to support the recoverable amount of Investment in subsidiaries are the discount rate and operating income.

-We have gained an understanding of the Mail investments impairment testing process, performed a walk through of the impairment analysis process (e.g. controls over the data and assumptions used in the analysis such as the discount rate and operating income) and evaluated the control design in this area.
+We have gained an understanding of the Investment in subsidiaries impairment testing process, performed a walkthrough of the impairment analysis process (e.g. controls over the data and assumptions used in the analysis such as the discount rate and operating income) and evaluated the control design in this area.

 Our EY valuation specialists assisted us with our audit of PostNL’s annual impairment analysis.
 We reviewed the valuation model to assure that the methodology used is in line with IAS 36 Impairment of assets.